-Many, many women think they are D cup and always seek that size, but when they submit to a proper fitting, D isn’t even close.
+Many women think they are D cup and always seek that size.
+But when they submit to a proper fitting, D cup isn’t even close.

-At Brava it’s not unusual to fit a woman who says she is 14D into a bra that is 10G, it happens all the time.
-She looks and feels much better, but is often shocked and maybe in denial about her correct size, in fact sometimes we dont tell her.
-Isn’t it all about how she looks and feels, not about the numbers on the label?
-We’ve seen women who refuse to wear the correct size and continue to squeeze themselves into D cup – maybe this is a new phobia – this fear of wearing D+ cups.
+At Brava, it’s not unusual to fit a woman who says she is 14D into a 10G bra.
+It happens all the time!
+Afterwards, she looks and feels much better but is often shocked (and maybe in denial) about her correct bra size.
+In fact, sometimes we don’t tell her.
+Isn’t it all about how she looks and feels, rather than the numbers on the label?
+We’ve seen women who refuse to wear the correct bra size and continue to squeeze themselves into D cup… maybe this is a new phobia, a fear of wearing D+ cups.
 ‘Deecupphobia’!

-YouTube images of women with larger cups are often hideous and mostly designed to tantalise morons.
-If you look around at your colleagues and family, many of the women will be bigger than D cup but chances are they are wearing a badly fitting D cup that makes their breasts look bigger and their grooming a tad scruffy.
+Many images of women with larger cups found online are hideous and designed to tantalise morons.
+If you look around at your colleagues and family, many of the women will be bigger than D cup.
+But chances are they are wearing a badly fitting D cup that makes their breasts look bigger and their grooming a tad scruffy.

 The cause of this phenomena no longer exists.
-For a long time DD was the largest cup size made and people perceived this size as very big.
-Many women wore DD in a bra that had a band much too big for them, it rose up at the back, the cups werent smooth, the shape was distorted, the support was totally inadequate and the comfort level was abysmal.
-In those dark days there were no other options unless you could afford to have bras made for you, or took a chance on having them altered.
+For a long time DD cup was the largest cup size made and people perceived this size as very big.
+Many women wore DD in a bra that had a band much too big for them; it rose up at the back, the cups weren’t smooth, the shape was distorted, the support was totally inadequate, and the comfort level was abysmal.
+In those dark days, there were no other options unless you could afford to have bras made for you, or you took a chance on having them altered.